Guides / Living & Lifestyle Guides / Holiday / St.Patrick’s Day

 Minimalist Baker

-Get a designated driver, call a cab, get an uber or Uber, call a friend, or call your mom.
+Plan ahead.
+Get a designated driver, call a cab, or get a Lyft or Uber.
+Call a friend, or call your mom.

 All it takes is one accident to change lives.
 It’s not worth it.